sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 	PROJECT BUILD STEPS
 	===================

 	1.)
-Go to the project folder, cd UDP/
+Go to the project folder, cd [FolderName]/

 	2.)
-Run make (This command compiles both client and server present in a different folder and generates an respective executable.
+Run make (This command compiles both client and server present in a different folder and generates an respective executable)

 	RUN STEPS
 	=========